AI Image Unnatural Pose: Fix Broken Limbs and Twisted Necks

 # A1111 / Forge ADetailer

-- Auto-detect hands or body
+- Auto-detect hands or body (hand_yolo / person model)

-- Inpaint with prompt about correct anatomy
+- Inpaint with a prompt describing correct anatomy

-- Strength: 0.4-0.6
+- Denoise: 0.4-0.6

 # Manual inpaint

-- Mask the broken limb
+- Mask the broken limb only

 - Inpaint prompt: "anatomically correct arm, natural elbow bend"